Best Survival Books

 “Survival Mom”

-Lisa Bedford from The Survival Mom website is a friend of mine and she was actually one of the first preppers to write a book, as far as I know.
-Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst-Case Scenarios
+Lisa Bedford from The Survival Mom website is a friend of mine.
+As far as I know, she was one of the first preppers to write a book: Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst-Case Scenarios.

 “Bernie Carr”

-Bernie Carr is a friend of mine and I have all of her books.
-This one is great for kids: Jake and Miller’s Big Adventure: A Prepper’s Book for Kids and this is a great one: The Prepper’s Pocket Guide: 101 Easy Things You Can Do to Ready Your Home for a Disaster
+Bernie Carr is also a friend of mine, and I have all of her books.
+This is great for kids: Jake and Miller’s Big Adventure: A Prepper’s Book for Kids.
+This is a great one: The Prepper’s Pocket Guide: 101 Easy Things You Can Do to Ready Your Home for a Disaster.

 “Five Days at Memorial”